 In 2008, the Northwest Georgia System of Care Policy Council received funding from SAMHSA (Substance Abuse Mental Health Services Administration) to establish a KidsNet Northwest pilot site.
 The Northwest’s focus was to include: early screening, assessment, and referrals to appropriate supports, family and youth involvement, individualized, strength-based services, and collaboration among all providers and community partners.
 The initially funded pilot site included: 7 of the 15 counties of Georgia’s Region I. In addition, a state-level collaborative body, KidsNet Georgia, was formed using federal and state infrastructure grants.
 Chaired by senior level staff from the Governor’s Office of Planning and Budget, KidsNet Georgia membership included management staff from Georgia’s Medicaid, education, human resources, and juvenile justice agencies.
 KidsNet Georgia was embraced as Georgia’s model for System of Care by the First Lady’s Children’s Cabinet, formed by Governor Perdue.
 In 2009 KidsNet Northwest expanded to include the other 8 remaining counties in Region I.

-Desiring fidelity towards a high-fidelity wraparound model, KidsNet Northwest rebranded to what became known as WIN Georgia (Wraparound Initiative Northwest Georgia) on January 18, 2010.
-This latest refinement of a System of Care model for Georgia provides high-fidelity wraparound for children ages 0-21 years of age with severe emotional disturbance.
-The overall mission of the initiative was to “create a family driven, youth guided, and culturally proficient system of mental health interventions and supports organized into a comprehensive and integrated network to meet the multiple and changing needs of children and their families."
+Create a family driven, youth guided, and culturally proficient system of mental health interventions and support organized into a comprehensive and integrated network to meet the multiple and changing needs of children and their families.

 Lookout Mountain CSB received additional funds to implement the Care Management Entity Model which led to another change for WIN Georgia.
 WIN Georgia became a Care Management Entity, initially one of four CMEs in Georgia.
 In 2012, LM CME became one of two CMEs with staff across the state providing care coordination and support to youth and their families.